XMem++: Production-level Video Segmentation From Few Annotated Frames: Dataset and Benchmark

 \section{Dataset and Benchmark}

 We provide a new benchmark that covers use cases for multipart partial segmentation with visually challenging situations (segments of parts of the scene with little-to-no pixel-level visual cues) called Partial and Unusual MAsk Video Object Segmentation (\datasetname).
 To the best of our knowledge, there are no currently available datasets like this.
 We contemplate scenarios from the video production industry that still conventional VOS methods struggle to tackle.
 We focus on partial objects such as half faces, neck, tattoos, and pimples, which are frequently retouched in film production as shown in Fig \ref{fig:pumavosdataset}.
-Our dataset consists of 23 clips of 18 to 35 seconds \footnotemark.
+Our dataset consists of 24 clips 28.7 seconds long on average.
 To generate the annotations, we adopted a similar approach to MOSE \cite{MOSE} that used a framework with XMem \cite{cheng2022xmem} to create masks for each frame, but instead we used our method, \modelname.
 In MOSE the videos were annotated every 5th frame (20\% of the video), while in our case we noticed that complex scenes require 8\% to 10\% and simple scenes required 4\% to 6\% of total frames to be annotated.